Free roofing estimate template

 Not to mention that an estimate price that matches what your customer pays in the end means more referrals and guaranteed profits for your business.

-In contrast, estimates that are way off lead to unhappy customers, losses, and possibly even lawsuits.
+In contrast, our research indicates that estimates that are way off lead to unhappy customers, losses, and possibly even lawsuits.
 So having the right roofing estimate template not only streamlines your workflow but it also keeps your business in the black!

 Your customers must understand, however, that an estimate is not a roofing contract.
 So make sure that this is stated clearly on all your roofing estimate templates.